-The Religious School of Temple Habonim is dedicated to providing its students with a comprehensive Jewish education from kindergarten through grade 10, instilling an appreciation for and celebration of Jewish identity, and inspiring a commitment to ongoing Jewish living and learning.
+BUILDING A KEHILLAH KEDOSHAH, a holy community, is a key component of the Temple Habonim Religious School system.
+The Religious School is dedicated to providing its students with a comprehensive Jewish education from kindergarten through grade 10, instilling an appreciation for, and celebration of, Jewish identity, and inspiring a commitment to ongoing Jewish living and learning.

 We aim to give our young people the tools necessary to become active, comfortable members of the worldwide Jewish community.
 Our early curriculum emphasizes Jewish history, Jewish literature, holidays and the rituals of life cycle events.
 Above all, we hope for our students to live their Judaism in their everyday lives.